 The rest of the narrative jumps back and forth between Rey (Daisy Ridley) trying to convince Luke Skywalker (Mark Hamill) to train her in the Jedi ways on his secret island and the aerial conflict of the Resistance trying to flee from the First Order before running out of fuel on their main ship.
 There's also a really bad subplot involving Finn (John Boyega) and Rose Tico (Kelly Marie Tran) on a casino planet trying to find a master codebreaker, that doubles as a PSA against horse racing tracks.
 It's here where Benicio del Toro shows up as a crook named DJ, whose accent is a mix between Tom Waits and del Toro's Fred Fenster character from The Usual Suspects.
 We also get a momentary glimpse of Justin Theroux on this planet.
 Considering Theroux's appearance and Laura Dern playing Vice Admiral Amilyn Holdo, not to mention Snoke's spaceship lair covered in blood red walls, I mused on what a David Lynch Star Wars film might've looked like.

 The Last Jedi is going to make a lot of money and everyone and their mom will have seen it in less than a week after I've published this review.
 There will be fanboys forever bitching on Twitter about spoilers and what not.
 I think Johnson is a terrific filmmaker and he took on a huge task by pulling off a middle entry that people will wrongly compare to The Empire Strikes Back (even though this film's second climax takes place on a snowy planet like Hoth, but one where the snow literally bleeds red).
 And Johnson can forever boast that he pulled off a key kickass lightsaber fight, though not with the parties you might expect.
 (I also liked Johnson giving Rogue One director Gareth Edwards an embedded cameo if you look closely towards the end.)
-Ultimately, The Last Jedi is an improvement over The Force Awakens because it marches to the beat of its own drum as opposed to painting by numbers.
-And on the plus side, with the removal of Colin Trevorrow from the upcoming director's chair we can all breathe a sigh of relief that we don't have Star Wars: Episode IX - The Book of Henry slated for 2019.
+Ultimately, the one striking aspect of The Last Jedi is that it marches to the beat of its own drum, for better and for worse.